yoginderbagga/90DaysOfDevOps/2026/day-09/user-group-management.md

 <br>
 Restorecon command in linux used to restore the default security context ( labels ) of the files and directories.
 It is permission above the traditional linux (rwx permission) that you normally use, means even if user having certain permission for a file but the selinux context block it then it won't be accessible.
 SELinux : It adds an another layer of security by enforcing strict, administred defined policies that defines which process, files, users can have permission and can communicate with each other.
+<br> <br>

-Learning: Draft a runbook of steps before start performing any lab, project or task activity so you have clarity about each step, its struggles and the results to expect.
+_Learning : Draft a runbook of steps before start performing any lab, project or task activity so you have clarity about each step, its struggles and the results to expect_